Dr Ross Carroll

 B.A.
 (University College Dublin), M.S.C (London School of Economics), PhD (Northwestern University)

-My early education was in Ireland.
+My early education was in my native Ireland.
 I completed a BA in politics and philosophy at University College Dublin before leaving for England to complete a Msc in International Relations at the London School of Economics.
 Following a period working in Brussels I travelled to the United States on a Fulbright scholarship and received a doctorate in political science from Northwestern University in 2013 for a dissertation on the politics of enthusiasm in Shaftesbury, Hume, and Burke.
 From 2009 to 2012 I served as Assistant Editor of Political Theory: an International Journal of Political Philosophy.
 Before arriving at Exeter in the autumn of 2015 I spent two years as Visiting Assistant Professor of Government at the College of William and Mary in Virginia.